Canton of Schaffhausen: Economy

-Schaffhausen is a part of the Zürcher Wirtschaftsraum (Zürich economic region) and the canton's economy is well integrated with that of the wider region.
+Schaffhausen is a part of the Zurich metropolitan area (Greater Zurich area) and the canton's economy is well integrated with that of the wider region.

 Well-regarded white Riesling wine is grown here as well as several other varieties.
 The main industries, however, are the production of machinery and metal goods.
 There is also watch making and jewellery.
 Minor industrial branches are textiles, leather goods, glass, cement, paper and chemicals.
-There is a brewery in the canton.
+There is also the Falken AG brewery, founded in 1799.

 At Rheinau there is a hydro electrical power plant generating electricity for the canton and for export.
 Major electricity customers are the chemical industry in Rheinfelden and the aluminium plant at Neuhausen am Rheinfall.
 The city of Schaffhausen also uses much of the electricity produced at Rheinau.

 Schaffhausen lies on the busy Milan-Zürich-Stuttgart rail line which is serviced by trains from both the Swiss Federal Railways and German Railways.

-The largest companies are Tyco International, Tyco Electronics, SIG, Georg Fischer AG, International Watch Company and Cilag AG.
+The largest companies are ABB Schweiz AG, Johnson Controls, TE Connectivity, SIG, Georg Fischer AG, IWC Schaffhausen, Unilever, Syntegon and Cilag AG (Johnson & Johnson).